rahuldhodapkar/PredictSARSVariants/README.md

 SARS-CoV2 sequences generated on or after May 2021.

 ### MutaBind2
-To evaluate the effect of single-nucleotide amino acid substitution on viral fitness, and to stratify variants of interest for further study, the MutaBind2 tool was employed (https://lilab.jysw.suda.edu.cn/research/mutabind2/)
+The MutaBind2 tool was used to evaluate the effect of single-residue amino acid substitutions on viral fitness. (https://lilab.jysw.suda.edu.cn/research/mutabind2/)

 Note the following relevant PDB codes: